Shilupa/RE/README.md

 -On the chat page, converation can be done with other user based on the specific item.
 - On the Profile page, you can edit the profile image.
 User's own listings and finding are visible.
 Logout can be done from profile.

-## Website development using
-- Front-end: HTML and CSS for creating and styling all the pages.
-Javascript for changing the DOM and communicating with Back-end.
-- Back-end: NodeJS and Express
-- Database: MariaDB
-- For the app deployment in server: Microsoft Azure

 ## Installation

 #### Cloning the repo